 Determine you'll have each student in your course writing competently before it ends.
 Describe in a sentence or two what competent writing — "C-level writing" — is in your course context.
 Don't even think about what A-level work looks like until at least 75% of your students are at C-level.
 Learn more about instructional strategy 2.

 Prepare a writing objective for your course that includes the standards and "final test" conditions you'll use when you evaluate whether or not you met your goal.
 If you don't already have both goals and objectives for your other non-writing curriculum content, you'll need to write them as well.
 Learn more about instructional strategy 3.

 Plan to teach so roughly three-quarters of your students will achieve writing competence three-quarters of the way through your course.
 Finishing teaching well before the course is over allows every student time learn to write competently and lets many go on to B- and A-level writing.
 Learn more about instructional strategy 4.

-Teach students only the basic thesis and support pattern until at least 75% of them are competent at writing informative/explanatory texts.
-Attempting to teach more than one pattern at a time confuses students and retards writing progress.
+Teach students only the basic thesis and support pattern until at least 75% of them are competent Attempting to teach more than one pattern at a time confuses students and retards writing progress.
 Learn more about instructional strategy 5.

 Teach students just one basic expository writing process suited to the thesis-and-support pattern.
 Then give option-limited formal writing prompts similar to workplace writing tasks.
 Let students jump straight into using strategies to plan and write their responses.
 Learn more about instructional strategy 6.